Author: Jamie Lewis – PGA Teaching Professional

 PXG 0811X Gen4 and 0811XF

 If you’re looking into PXG in general, and you think you’re ready for a little bit more advanced option than the 0211, check out our PXG 0811X Gen4 Driver Review.
-It’s geared more towards the mid to low handicapper, and those who have a higher swing speed.
+It’s geared more towards the mid to low handicapper and those who have a higher swing speed.
 It’s got a lot more adjustability as well.

 Or, the in between option – the 0811XF Driver is still in the same forgiving category as the 0211, but with added adjustment capabilities.